ffirg/HashiVaultRole/README.md

 #### Accessing Vault

 By default we use http port 8000 on your Ansible control node, and listen on all interfaces.
-We've installed the Vault UI which will be available on http://public_ip:8000/ui
+We've installed the Vault UI which will be available on something like: http://student3.08b5.rhdemo.io:8000/ui/